lightning/bolts/02-peer-protocol.md

 #### Requirements

 The node _responsible_ for paying the Bitcoin fee:
+  - if `option_simplified_commitment` applies to the commitment transaction:
+    - MUST NOT send `update_fee`.
+  - otherwise:
     - SHOULD send `update_fee` to ensure the current fee rate is sufficient (by a significant margin) for timely processing of the commitment transaction.

 The node _not responsible_ for paying the Bitcoin fee:
   - MUST NOT send `update_fee`.

 A receiving node:
+  - if `option_simplified_commitment` applies to the commitment transaction:
+    - SHOULD fail the channel.
+	- MUST NOT update the `feerate_per_kw`.
   - if the `update_fee` is too low for timely processing, OR is unreasonably large:
     - SHOULD fail the channel.
   - if the sender is not responsible for paying the Bitcoin fee: